aysha488/class_decompositon/README.md

 # class_decompositon
-In this notebook, i try to improve the classification model accuracy by cluster the data
+In this notebook, i try to improve the classification model accuracy by clustering the data